(PHP 8)

 以上例程会输出:

-It is possible to use a match
+It is possible to use a match expression to handle

-non-identity conditional cases by using true
+non-identity conditional cases by using true as the subject

 expression.